SethSmigelski/search-appearance-toolkit-seo-44/readme.txt

 * **Image Handling:**  Set a Default Social Image for content that doesn't have a featured image, and add your Twitter handle and Facebook App ID for better integration.

 = Schema Types Useds =
 * **WebSite:** Schema for your homepage, enabling Google Sitelinks Search Box potential.
+* **Organization:** Comprehensive schema for the Google Knowledge Graph, including deep details like Founder, Founding Date, Professional Credentials, and Service Area.
 * **Article:** Rich schema for posts, with details such as publisher, images, and word count.
 Features an enhanced author property that links to the author's profile URL to strengthen entity connection.
 * **WebPage:** Schema for pages and custom post types, including images.
 * **BreadcrumbList:** Schema for all posts, pages, and taxonomy archives to enhance your appearance in search results.